"What you measure affects what you do." — Joseph Stiglitz

 What you need is ungraded feedback.

-Giving feedback vs. giving grades.
 The optimal role you can have in facilitating student learning is that of guide and knowledgeable mentor.
 When grades are the dominant form of feedback, that role gets conflated with the institutional power you have over the student.
 We need to find ways to provide feedback without the emotional baggage and power struggles that come with grades.

 All of us, teachers and students alike, are members of institutions that require chronic reporting of progress in the form of grades.
 This obligation is becoming more dominant over time with the current emphasis on high stakes testing and measuring student and teacher performance.
 Since we must do it, we might as well do it right.
 In part, that means separating the essential function of giving feedback from the required function of giving grades.
 Ungraded feedback is desired as frequently as possible, while the role and frequency of grades should be minimized.

 For a student, a grade lends itself to a sense of judgmental reaction, rather than direct and useful feedback.
-A big red letter at the top of a paper handed back to a student colors their reading of a teacher’s commentary (assuming there is any) that might otherwise be more useful to them.
+A big red letter at the top of a paper handed back to a student colors their reading of a teacher’s commentary (assuming there is one) that might otherwise be more useful to them.